 I have a bachelor’s degree in fine arts from Taylor University in Indiana and have studied painting/drawing at Studio Art Centers International in Florence, Italy and at Hofstra University in Hempstead, New York.
 Additionally, I have a Master's degree in Art Therapy, which has encouraged an integration of emotion and intimacy in my creative process.

 My materials play an important role in my creative process.
-I work primarily on wood panel and start with black ink which offers definition, boundaries, and suggestions, and sets the stage for the incorporation of acrylic.
+I work primarily on wood panels built by my father, constructed from recycled hollow-core doors.
+After priming them, I use black ink which offers definition, boundaries, and suggestions, and sets the stage for the incorporation of acrylic.
 I then add layers of color.
-Creating abstract art through color and simple organic forms I attempt to visually suggest a shift in perspective; an invitation to delve into a different way of seeing.
+In my art I attempt to visually convey emotion and relationship, telling stories through shape, line, and color.

 I have always been drawn to layers in soil, patterns in rock, the visual interaction between natural objects.
 There is a soothing element in repetition, and an unsettling element in fragmentation; both exist simultaneously in nature.
 I am drawn to creating abstract landscapes as a representation of life.
 Life, also, holds many varying elements in tension.
 Seemingly conflicting emotions co-exist: our reality as human beings is never all-good or all-bad—rather we experience both in chorus.
 Love and loss, hope and pain are part of daily human existence.